frontenddogma/rote-learning-html-css/manuscript/html.md

 ### Global Attributes

+#### …Excluding Event Handler Attributes

-Memorize specifically those attributes that can be used on all HTML elements, now _excluding_ event handler attributes. <!-- 97: the 25 “main” ones as per https://html.spec.whatwg.org/multipage/dom.html#global-attributes, the 3 attributes `class`, `id`, and `slot`, and 69 event handler attributes [70/98 with `onbeforeinput`, https://github.com/whatwg/html/issues/10414] -->
+Memorize the attributes that can be used on all HTML elements, excluding event handler attributes.

 * `accesskey`
 * `autocapitalize`